Auburn Road Landfill

 Between 1986 and 1988, EPA excavated and removed a total of 2,314 drums from the town dump and tire dump locations.
 During the follow-up Remedial Investigation/Feasibility Study, it was determined that contaminated groundwater was flowing off-site toward some nearby drinking water supply wells.
 Since the majority of residents in the vicinity of the site depended on bedrock wells for their water supply, EPA expedited the protection of public health by constructing a water line in 1987 to provide a new water supply to residents affected or potentially affected by site contaminants.

 In 1989, EPA selected a source control action remedy to prevent contact with on-site waste materials and to minimize the additional release of contaminants into the environment by constructing multi-layered caps over each disposal area.
 The source control action remedy was completed in the fall of 1994.

-The 1989 remedy selection also called for a management of migration action to bring groundwater quality within the State’s drinking water standards utilizing groundwater extraction and treatment.
-Subsequent environmental monitoring data indicated that concentrations of VOCs had decreased to acceptable levels and the groundwater pump and treat action was no longer deemed necessary.
-EPA therefore amended the 1989 cleanup remedy to provide for institutional controls and monitored natural attenuation at the site in place of a groundwater pump and treat remedy.
+The 1989 remedy selection also called for a management of migration action to bring groundwater quality within the State's drinking water standards through groundwater extraction and treatment.
+Subsequent environmental monitoring data indicated that concentrations of VOCs had decreased to acceptable levels and the groundwater extraction and treatment action was no longer deemed necessary.
+EPA therefore amended the 1989 cleanup remedy to provide for institutional controls and monitored natural attenuation at the site in lieu of groundwater extraction and treatment.